BauhausLuftfahrt/PAXelerate/documentation/wiki/installation.md

 * Right-click *paxelerate.product*
 * Select Run as/Eclipse Application

-** An error message occurs?** Perhaps not all required plugins are added to working set.
+An error message occurs?
+Perhaps not all required plugins are added to working set.
 * Select *Run Configurations... -> Plugins*
 * In this view, *Add Required Plug-ins* and subsequently *Validate Plug-ins*

 ### Do you have any troubles?
-Create a [ticket](https://bauhaus.atlassian.net/secure/CreateIssue!default.jspa) and we give our best to solve your issue. ###
+Create an [issue](https://github.com/BauhausLuftfahrt/PAXelerate/issues/new) and we give our best to solve your issue. ###